alexkisielewicz/home-library-app/README.md

 Terminal outputs are displayed in high-contrast colours over black background for better readability and accesibillity.
 Standard prompts are yellow, book addition and edit inputs are blue, warnings red.
 Confirmation messages and menus are green.
 Bigger chunks of data coming from the database are printed in standard white colour to be non-distractive.

+Screenshots presenting terminal and colour outputs are available in [Features](#features) section.

 #   Technology

 ##  Languages used